Fastjet says in partnership talks with Emirates Airline

-Low-cost African carrier Fastjet Plc said it was in potential partnership talks with Emirates Airline, sending it shares up as much as 7 percent on London's AIM.
+Low-cost African carrier Fastjet Plc (FJET.L) said it was in potential partnership talks with Emirates Airline EMIRA.UL, sending it shares up as much as 7 percent on London's AIM.

 "Talks are at an early stage but this represents a great opportunity for both parties," Fastjet Chief Executive Ed Winter said in a statement.

-Fastjet (FJET.L), which began commercial flights last month, was set up after British investment firm Rubicon acquired the aviation unit of industrial group Lonrho Plc LONR.L for $86 million in June.
+Fastjet, which began commercial flights last month, was set up after British investment firm Rubicon acquired the aviation unit of industrial group Lonrho Plc LONR.L for 53 million pounds in June.

 The low-cost carrier had said on Tuesday that it was in talks with liquidators to buy struggling South African budget airline 1time.